The most powerful AI tool any executive can develop is their own judgement

 Based on my extensive consulting experience, I believe the key for senior leadership lies in combining technical understanding with business acumen whilst using interpersonal skills to navigate increasingly complex stakeholder dynamics.
 Let me share the specific capabilities I've identified as absolutely essential:

 As both an executive and non-executive, I don't need to understand code, but I must understand AI's capabilities, limitations, and business implications (especially costs!!) to make informed decisions.
-This is not about becoming a technologist: it's about developing enough technical fluency to ask the right questions to the right people and evaluate proposals critically.
+This is about developing enough technical fluency to ask the right questions to the right people and evaluate proposals critically.

 The leaders I work with who succeed in AI transformations are those who can engage meaningfully with their technical teams without getting lost in implementation details.
 They understand the difference between what AI can do today versus what vendors promise it might do tomorrow.